dacrylic/hdb_resale/README.md

 # HDB Resale Price Prediction – Graph & Model Analysis

-This repository contains code for analyzing and predicting HDB resale prices in Singapore using a **graph-based approach (GraphSAGE)** and downstream models.
+This repository contains code for analyzing and predicting HDB resale prices in Singapore using XGBoost for resale price per sqm prediction and a graph-based approach (GraphSAGE) for GNN-based price prediction.
 ## Files

 - `hdb_resale_model_prediction.ipynb` – Preprocesses the training data and trains an XGBoost model to predict resale price per square meter.